 - I work full-time.
 What if I am not able to complete all of the required hours related

-to my scholarly project or practicum in one semester?
+to my practicums in one semester?

 The majority of our MSN students are employed full-time and often in leadership positions.